Best rangefinder binoculars 2023: Observe and measure distances

 As with any significant purchase, it really pays to shop around.
 The market for binoculars with rangefinders is rapidly changing as manufacturers strive to continually improve their products with new features and improved electronics.
 This means that bargains can sometimes be found among discontinued devices if you don't feel the need to own the very latest rangefinder technology.

-Our final top tip is to always carry a spare battery with you.
-The majority of the devices in this review use a standard CR2 battery, and should deliver thousands of distance measurements before replacement.
-However, you can almost guarantee that when the battery does fail it will be at some crucial moment.
+Our top tip is to always carry a spare battery with you.
+The majority of the devices in this review use a standard CR2 battery and should deliver thousands of distance measurements before needing replacement, but for the cost and size of a small CR2 battery, it's worth pocketing it before heading out to avoid disappointment.

 How we test the best rangefinder binoculars

-We look at how easy they are to operate, whether eye relief can be adjusted for spectacles wearers, if a binocular comes with appropriate accessories or carry bags and also make suggestions if a particular set of binos would benefit from any additional kit to give you the best viewing experience possible.
+We look at what functionality they have, how easy they are to operate, whether eye relief can be adjusted for spectacles wearers, if a binocular comes with appropriate accessories or carry bags and also make suggestions if a particular set of binos would benefit from any additional kit to give you the best viewing experience possible.

-With complete editorial independence, Space.com are here to ensure you get the best buying advice on binoculars, whether you should purchase an instrument or not, making our buying guides and reviews reliable and transparent.
+With complete editorial independence, Space.com ensures you get the best buying advice on binoculars, and whether you should purchase a particular instrument or not, making our buying guides and reviews reliable and transparent.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.